 Drone hospital: Hardly.
 Today you can only get the devices open with special tools and damage other components if you don’t know what to do.

 JOURNALIST: What was the most glaring damage you ever got on the table?

-Drone Hospital: During filming, the drone first hit a rock wall at high speed and then fell into the muddy lake below.
+Drone hospital: During filming, the drone first crashed into a rock face at high speed and then fell into the muddy lake below.
 The device was hardly recognizable as a drone and apart from the video recordings nothing could be saved.